jakobadam/lamp-webhotel/README.md

 Users has acccess to directories under /srv/www/VHOST/{tmp,htdocs,includes}

+## Apache

+Apache is running under the ftp user.
+This allows apache to read user uploads from ftp.

 ## Secure SSH

 Consider locking down SSH access to only some specific clients through